 On today's date, July 7, 1863 troops commanded by Colonel Kit Carson began a campaign to (above, Navajos, circa 1866) force the Navajo Indian tribes of the American Southwest into reservations.
-While the campaign was successful, the reservation was a total failure, and in the process Carson's name became symbol of evil among the Navajo people.
+While the campaign was successful, the reservation was a total failure, and in the process Carson's name, which had become famous as an explorer of the west, became symbol of evil among the Navajo people.

 The Navajo Problem and Kit Carson

 The Navajo Indian tribes were related to the Apaches, and had by the 1860's been living in more or less continuous strife with settlers in and around their native lands for nearly a century.
 The Navajos were fighters, but had learned some amount of small scale farming as well as sheep raising and weaving from the Pueblos, and the Mexicans.
 But by the 1860's the new government of this area, (which roughly comprised